VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git add <shortname> <url>: Creates a new connection to a remote repository.
 The "shortname" you provide can later be used instead of the URL when referencing the remote.
 A typical default shortname is "origin": this is used for the remote which your local repository was cloned from.
 Git remove <name>: Disconnects the remote from the local repository.
 Note that this will have no effect on the actual remote repository (i.e. the repository itself is not removed / deleted / etc.).
 Git rename <old-name> <new-name>: Renames the remote connection.
+Git Status: The git status command displays the state of the working directory, and the staging area